cmu-sei/kaiju/README.md

 you.
 If you find that you need to obtain it manually, you can download [gson-2.8.6.jar](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.8.6/gson-2.8.6.jar) and place it in the `kaiju/lib` directory.

-This framework has been tested with the following build:
-- 9.2.2 (public release), gradle 6.8.3, OpenJDK 11

 ### Build Instructions